salty-muffin/browser-mouse-recorder/README.md

 # browser-mouse-recorder

-A website which records users mouse &amp; scroll input and exports it to the console for saving and using in realistic user simulation
+A website which records users mouse & scroll input and exports it to the console for saving and using in realistic user simulation